4 Ways to Manage Holiday Bloating

 Bloating 101

 Bloating and abdominal distention occur when there’s too much intestinal gas in the body.
-It’s either a result of the intestines producing excess gas, or it’s a buildup of gas caused by disturbances in the digestive muscles.
-The excess gas can be caused by having too much air in the stomach (often from swallowing too much air via straws or carbonated beverages), or it can be the result of bacteria breaking down nutrients and fermenting them inside the colon.
+It’s either a result of the intestines producing excess gas, or it’s a buildup of gas caused by disturbances in the digestive tract.
+The excess gas can be caused by having too much air in the stomach (often from swallowing too much air via straws or carbonated beverages), or it can be the result of gut bacteria breaking down nutrients and fermenting them inside the colon.
 Overeating and eating foods that aren’t easily digested in the small intestine are two of the most common causes of bloating.

 Beat the Bloat